Shopify/hydrogen-v1/docs/framework/analytics.md

 1. Create a new client component in the `/components` directory of your Hydrogen app.
 For example, `components/AnalyticsListener.client.jsx`.

-2. In your client component, add the following code to subscribe to the event:
+2. In your client component, add the following code to initialize the subscription to the PAGE_VIEW event:

     {% codeblock file, filename: 'components/AnalyticsListener.client.jsx' %}